melibela/technical-writing/how-to-make-pb-and-j.md

 ![Step 1: Bread on the plate](images/step-1.png)

-**2.** Open the jar of jam by twisting the lid to the right and lifting it off the jar once it is completely loose from the threads.
+**2.** Open the jar of jam by twisting the lid as shown in the figure below, lifting it off the jar once it is completely loose from the threads.
+This is assuming a right-handed thread on the jar, which is standard.

 ![Step 2: Open the jar](images/step-2.png)